sjmikler/on-pruning-methods-for-neural-networks/README.md

-### Experiment definition: `experiments.yaml`
+## Defining experiments

-Contains experiments.
+File `experiments.yaml` defines experiments.
 The first element is **global config** which contains default values for experiments.
 All the experiments will be updated with it, but values specified later, in experiments, have priority over **global config**.

 **Special names**